Skip to content

 Another useful way to perform a search is to use the "Spectrum Peaks" input field to pass the spectrum details as a list of m/z and intensity pair values.
 This option is particularly helpful when the spectrum is not deposited in any of the repositories cited above, so no USI is associated with it.

 In such cases, the user must also provide a value in the “Precursor m/z” field to specify the mass-to-charge ratio of the precursor ion.
 The “Charge” field can be included as well, but it defaults to 1 if left blank.
-The "Use only the top N most intense peaks" is optional, and can be useb both with USI and Spectrum peaks search.
+The "Use only the top N most intense peaks" is optional, and can be used both with USI and Spectrum peaks search.
 See more details about this parameter below.

-Figure 2.
+Figure 9.
 Input area for searching by spectrum peaks.
 The user needs to provide the formatted peak list and Precursor m/z.
 The charge input is optional, and defaults to 1 if not provided.

 Input search parameters